 Ready to Eat Salad with Anchovies

-I’m calling this ready to eat because all the ingredients are from packets or jars and you don’t really need to do much to them.
-And [spoiler alert] there are anchovies.
+I’m calling this ready to eat salad with anchovies because all the ingredients are from packets or jars.
+And you don’t really need to do much to them.
+And there are anchovies.

-This is like that – well, it’s a salad.
+This is like that.
+Well, it’s another salad.
 And it has anchovies.
 They now sell tins of anchovies in olive oil in Lidl for – I think they’re 95¢.
 I love them.
-If you don’t like anchovies you will not like this salad they are what make this good.
+If you don’t like anchovies you will not like this salad.
+They are what make this good.

 Since I’ve discovered that you can microwave those little bags of new potatoes in a few minutes, dry them off, let them cool, store in the fridge and then use them as needed over the next few days, I’ve been doing this.
 Also, I read a short little book with recipes about how to encourage and improve the your gut flora and according to that book cold cooked potatoes contain “resistant starch” which your digestive system finds easier to move along – I think that’s the idea.

 I haven’t tried the gut makeover diet yet.
 Ever feel like you need to first get a bit healthier before you try to be properly healthy?
 That’s where I’m at.
-Nice thing about this salad is though it’s quick and easy it does seem to follow the rules for a gut-flora friendly salad.
+Nice thing about this salad is it’s quick and easy.
+It does seem to follow the rules for a gut-flora friendly salad.
 It’s low in sugar, has some fibre, resistant starch, it’s got vitamins and minerals and good sources of fat – and requires very little effort to assemble.